 Department of English

-Professors: Kristen Carella, Lucia Z. Knoles, David Thoreen; Associate Professors: Becky L. DiBiasio (Chairperson), Christopher Gilbert, Rachel Ramsey, Paul Shields; Associate Professor of Practice: Shahara Drew; Visiting Instructor: Mary DiDomenico; Lauren Crokett-Girard; Writer-in-Residence: John Hodgen; Lecturers: Paul Ady, Michael Land.
+Professors: Kristen Carella, Lucia Z. Knoles (sabbatical Fall2026), David Thoreen; Associate Professors: Becky L. DiBiasio (Chairperson), Christopher Gilbert, Rachel Ramsey, Paul Shields; Associate Professor of Practice: Shahara Drew, Thomas Burke; Visiting Instructor: Mary DiDomenico, Lauren Crockett-Girard, Barry Knowlton; Writer-in-Residence: John Hodgen; Lecturers: Paul Ady, Daniel Schwartz, Benjamin J. Smith, Marisa Segal.

 Mission Statement